Jack-A-Cooper/Cpp-Poker-Hand-Validator-and-Evaluator/Readme.txt

 - The hands are sorted differently for the ties as they must be sorted first by occurence (number of times they appear), and then by face value.
 This will be handled in a helper function.

+Please refer to the source code in pokerCompare.cpp for the complete implementation I did.

 ========================================================================

 Assumptions: